 The model comprises of 15 tabs split into input (‘i_’), calculation (‘c_’), output (‘o_’) and system tabs.
 The tabs to be populated by the user are the input tabs (‘i_Setup’, ‘i_Actuals’, ‘i_Assump_E1/E2/E3’ and i_TopCo).
 The calculation tab uses the user-defined inputs to calculate and produce the projection outputs which are presented in ‘o_Fin Stats’, ‘o_Dashboard’, and ‘o_DCF’.

 – A ‘Front Sheet’ containing a disclaimer, instructions, and contents;

 – A checks dashboard containing a summary of checks by tab.

 Other key features of this model include the following:

-– The model follows good practice financial modelling guidelines and includes instructions, line item explanations, checks and input validations;
+– The model follows good practice financial modeling guidelines and includes instructions, line item explanations, checks, and input validations;

-– The model contains a flexible timeline that allows for a mix of Actual and Forecast period across a 5-year period.
+– The model contains a flexible timeline that allows for a mix of Actual and Forecast periods across a 5-year period.
 This allows projections to be easily rolled forward;

 – Timeline is split on a monthly basis and summarised on an annual basis;

 – The model allows the user to model 10 separate revenue streams across 3 revenue-generating entities on a Price x Volume basis;

 – The model is not password protected and can be modified as required following download;